 He has been ill since last Sunday.

 When you want to express any continues action or event of present, you do it in present continues tense.
-But, if you get the ‘time marker word’ in sentences, you must translate those sentences into Present Perfect Continuous Tense.
+But, if you get the ‘time marker phrases’ in sentences, you must translate those sentences into Present Perfect Continuous Tense.

 Your brother has been watching Television for 2 hours.